swapnil1023/outline/project.md

     ![location field](images/location.png)

 ## Requirements
 - Although what we want can be achieved through many different ways, but what we'll be doing is quite simple and much reliable.
-For quering stores based on the location, we'll be using the package called [GeoFlutterFire](https://pub.dev/packages/geoflutterfire).
+For quering stores based on the location, we'll be using a package called [GeoFlutterFire](https://pub.dev/packages/geoflutterfire).
 It allows you to store and query a set of keys based on their geographic location.
-GeoflutterFire is an easy to use tool which will make querying easy while keeping the application light and breazy.
+GeoflutterFire is an easy to use tool which will make querying easy while keeping the application light and breezy.
 - Querying through GeoFlutterFire gives you a list of document snapshots in result.
 So, we'll be writing a simple function like what's shown below, to get a list of document snapshots of all the shops that are nearby.

   ![nearby_stores_function](images/nearbyShopFunction.png)
 - Now with the help of providers, we'll make this list available throught the widget tree.
 - Now slightly modify the firebase quering functions, by adding an extra condition.
-A condition (whereIn) to check whether the shop data in the product's document matches with any entry of the nearby shops list.
+A condition (`whereIn`) to check whether the shop data in the product's document matches with any entry of the nearby shops list.
 For example:

   ![products_function](images/productsFunction.png)